-UCSF: Intrauterine Devices & Implants: A Guide to Reimbursement
+ACOG, NHeLP, NWLC, NFPRHA, and UCSF: Intrauterine Devices & Implants - A Guide to Reimbursement

-This guide from UCSF aims to explain the landscape of LARC public and commercial insurance coverage and serve as a resource for providers navigating stocking,reimbursement, replacement, removal, and special scenarios related to the provision of these methods.
+This guide from ACOG, the National Health Law Program (NHeLP), the National Women's Law Center (NWLC), the National Family Planning & Reproductive Health Association (NFPRHA), and the University of California San Francisco (UCSF) aims to explain the landscape of LARC public and commercial insurance coverage and serve as a resource for providers navigating stocking, reimbursement, replacement, removal, and special scenarios related to the provision of these methods.
 The guide is intended to help alleviate financial challenges so that providers are better able to offer the full range of contraceptive methods and minimize out-of-pocket costs or delays in care for their patients.

 CMS: State Medicaid Payment Approaches to Improve Access to Long-Acting Reversible Contraception

-The Center for Medicaid and CHIP Services (CMCS) issued this informational bulletin to describe payment approaches used by several state Medicaid agencies intended to optimize access and use of long-acting reversible contraception (LARC).
+The Centers for Medicare & Medicaid Services (CMS) issued this informational bulletin to describe payment approaches used by several state Medicaid agencies intended to optimize access and use of long-acting reversible contraception (LARC).
 This document outlines the state Medicaid payment strategies, including policy descriptions and implementation approaches, used in 14 states to optimize LARC utilization.
 In addition, the document details LARC optimization strategies, including summaries of the payment and policy approaches, in three selected states (Illinois, Louisiana, and South Carolina).